Husky is a rugged and easy-to-use unmanned ground robot for rapid prototyping and research applications.

 If the Stop button is not pressed, press it and verify that the

 STOP light illuminates.

 Leave the platform in stop mode until it is successfully receiving commands, indicated by the

 If a computer was purchased with Husky, it will be setup to interface automatically upon startup; 60-90 seconds after booting up,

 COMM status light will change from red to green (or yellow, depending on the stop mode status).

 This indicates that ROS is up on the computer and has established communications with the Husky base.

 To get Husky connected to your local Wi-Fi network, you must first access the Onboard Computer using a wired connection to the robot.
-See the Husky ROS1 Tutorials or the Husky ROS2 Tutorials for details.
+See the Husky ROS 1 Tutorials for details.

 Connecting and Using the Controller

 To use your controller, it must be paired with your Husky and powered on.
 If your purchased the Onboard Computer from Clearpath Robotics, your controller is already paired with your Husky.
-If your controller has become unpaired or if you wish to pair a new controller, following the instructions in the Husky ROS1 Tutorials or the Husky ROS2 Tutorials.
+If your controller has become unpaired or if you wish to pair a new controller, following the instructions in the Husky ROS 1 Tutorials.